 - sudo mkdir -p /nfs/home

-Now that we have a location to put the remote shares and we've opened the firewall, we can mount the shares by addressing our host server, which in this guide is
+Now that you have a location to put the remote shares and you’ve opened the firewall, you can mount the shares by using the IP address of your host server, which in this guide is

 - sudo mount 203.0.113.0:/var/nfs/general /nfs/general